AuntMayBro/Hostel/README.md

     * Exploration of WebSocket integration for real-time data updates, particularly for features such as application status tracking.
 * **Configuration Settings:** It is imperative to ensure that the `settings.py` file contains appropriate configurations for `SIMPLE_JWT` (including token lifetime parameters), `FRONTEND_PASSWORD_RESET_URL`, and the designated email backend services.

 This README document aims to provide a thorough and professional overview of the Hostel Management System API.
-Co